 Kentucky Women’s Golf Adds Leonie Bettel to 2017-18 Roster

 LEXINGTON, Ky. – The Kentucky women’s golf team has added an immediate impact player in Leonie Bettel for the 2017-18 year.
-Bettel, a transfer from NC State who posted two top-10 tournament finishes last season and boasts a wealth of international experience, will be eligible immediately and compete for the Wildcats in the fall as a junior.
+Bettel, a transfer from NC State who posted two top-10 tournament finishes last season, will be eligible immediately and compete for the Wildcats in the fall as a junior.

 “We are incredibly excited to add Leonie to our team this fall,” UK head coach Golda Johansson Borst said.
 “Her personal drive and competitiveness will help us get stronger as a team, and I can’t wait to have everyone back on campus in a month’s time.
 Leo has already played at a high level both internationally and collegiately, and I have no doubt that she will have an immediate impact on this team.
 We can’t wait to work with her on her game and for her to get to campus.”